 McKelvey: The school board needs to become more open and transparent to restore trust with our community.
 As a small district, we have the opportunity to hear from all who have something to say.
 As a board member, I would reach out to the community — parents, students, faculty and staff — to know what they are concerned about and what they think is working well.
 I would make board meetings more inviting by encouraging more public comment.

 O’Connell: An important goal is to continue the on-going implementation of the academic strategic plan so that the new teaching pedagogy can be integrated across all grades, and as the academic plan is implemented, the facilities capital program needs to be executed in tandem.
 My experience with large-scale capital program plans in older historical facilities can be beneficial to the upcoming capital projects by providing oversight to mitigate risk and avoid financial impacts.

 Parr: School boards have clear charges directed by New York State of what they need to accomplish: establish policy, develop an annual budget for public approval, vote on the superintendent’s recommendations on personnel matters and contracts, review curriculum as presented by school leaders, act as a link between residents and the superintendent.
 If I am re-elected, the new superintendent will be working with 80 percent of the same board.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.